 As a result of the passage in 2010 of the U.S. Patient Protection and Affordable Care Act, or the ACA, we are required to provide affordable coverage, as defined in the ACA, to all employees, or otherwise be subject to a payment per employee based on the affordability criteria in the ACA.
 Additionally, some states and localities have passed state and local laws mandating the provision of certain levels of health benefits by some employers.
+Efforts to modify, repeal or otherwise invalidate all, or certain provisions of, the ACA and/or adopt a replacement healthcare reform law may impact our employee healthcare costs.
+At this time, there is uncertainty concerning whether the ACA will be repealed or what requirements will be included in a new law, if enacted.
 Increased health care and insurance costs as well as other changes in federal or state workplace regulations could have a material adverse effect on our business, financial condition and results of operations.